 IM-S3.12 The minimum permitted curve radius on a through route of a Industrial Module is 22 inches.
 This includes through track sidings and other tracks where through traffic will run.

-IM-S3.13 Spacing between tracks on curves of a Mainline module shall allow for Class I equipment to operate without fouling each other; per NMRA Standards RP-11 Curvature and Rolling Stock – (3/2018).
+IM-S3.13 Spacing between tracks on curves of a Industrial module shall allow for Class I equipment to operate without fouling each other; per NMRA Standards RP-11 Curvature and Rolling Stock – (3/2018).
 NOTE: That is the letter I not a 1 for the class.

 IM-S3.15 Curves on the through route of a Industrial module shall be appropriate for Industrial operation of Class I Equipment see NMRA Standards RP-11 Curvature and Rolling Stock – (3/2018).
 NOTE: That is the letter I not a 1 for the class.